Mathew Klickstein: Career

-As a pop culture historian, Klickstein has contributed to numerous online and print articles such as those published by Slate, Thrillist, Sports Illustrated, and The Ringer as well as WGN Radio.
+In late 2024, Klickstein was prominently featured as a children's programming and pop culture expert in Demi Lovato's directorial debut, the documentary Child Star, which also featured the likes of: Drew Barrymore, Kenan Thompson, Raven-Symoné, Christina Ricci and filmmaker Chris Columbus.
+As a pop culture historian, Klickstein has contributed to numerous online and print articles such as those published by Slate, Thrillist, Sports Illustrated, NPR and The Ringer as well as TMZ Presents and WGN Radio.

 Klickstein co-authored Emmy Award-winning comedy writer Mike Reiss' memoir, Springfield Confidential: Jokes, Secrets, and Outright Lies from a Lifetime Writing for The Simpsons, published by HarperCollins imprint Dey Street in June 2018.
 'Kirkus Reviews referred to the book as "a charming look at a cherished American show."
-Vanity Fair (magazine) called the book "extremely funny.”
+Vanity Fair (magazine) called the book "extremely funny."
 The book was also briefly excerpted in The New Yorker, and The Wall Street Journal.
 USA Today's Bill Keveney called the work "... full of humorous asides and fun facts."
 Vulture listed Springfield Confidential among its "Top Ten Comedy Books of 2018."
 The New York Post included Springfield Confidential in its list of "Most Unforgettable Books of 2018."
 The book was a semifinalist for 2019's Thurber Prize for American Humor.
 Klickstein has also traveled to various cities and community spaces in order to speak on the cultural relevance of The Simpsons.

 Klickstein co-wrote the comedic memoir Being Mr. Skin: 20 Years of Nip Slips, Cheek Peeks, and Fast-Forwarding to the Good Parts about the unlikely pop culture icon and creator of one of the first-ever commercially successful websites, Jim "Mr. Skin" McBride, made famous by the likes of Knocked Up, Howard Stern, Family Guy and Saturday Night Live.
-Foreword by Adam Corolla and original comix written by Klickstein and illustrated by Eisner Award nominee Johnny Ryan.
+Foreword by Adam Carolla and original comix written by Klickstein and illustrated by Eisner Award nominee Johnny Ryan.
 As associate producer, Klickstein worked with McBride on his documentary Skin: A History of Nudity in the Movies, which came out August 18, 2020 and features interviews with such cinema icons as Amy Heckerling, Pam Grier, Malcolm McDowell, John Cameron Mitchell, Mariel Hemingway, Richard Roeper, Kevin Smith, Peter Bogdanovich and Mamie Van Doren.
 The film is available for streaming on Hulu, Amazon Prime and VoD.

 His Selling Nostalgia: A Neurotic Novel, a comedic look at so-called "geek culture" and the media frenzy surrounding it was published by Post Hill Press imprint Permuted Press and distributed by Simon & Schuster on August 13, 2019.
 The Washington Post wrote of the novel, "Klickstein ... delivers a searing critique of geek culture and the trouble with indulging nostalgia at the expense of reckoning with reality.
-Though he didn’t set out to write a social commentary, it’s on that level that he finds the most success."
+Though he didn't set out to write a social commentary, it's on that level that he finds the most success."